At a Glance

 ✨Tip Number 2

 Network with current or former Learning Support Assistants to gain insights into their experiences.
-This can provide you with valuable information about what schools are looking for and how to stand out.
+This can provide you with valuable information on what schools are looking for and how to stand out.

 ✨Tip Number 3